- [Markings on the electronics box]

 - BAL 1072.
 This number also appears on the 12-pin plug made by Siemens-Apparate- und Maschinenbau (SAM), that mates with the Feld-Hell''s connector (and several aircraft equipment, incl. in the Messerschmhitt Me-262 jet fighter).

-The RV 12 P 4000 vacuum tubes used in the Feld-Hell also have Waffenamt stamps, e.g.: WaA 89, 338, 617, 745, and 836.
-A discussion of these stamps (and other markings on those tubes) is on this page.These same WaA numbers appear on other items as well, e.g.:
+The RV 12 P 4000 vacuum tubes used in the electronics box of the Feld-Hell machine also have Waffenamt stamps, e.g.: WaA 89, 338, 617, 745, and 836.
+A discussion of these stamps (and other markings on those tubes) is on the RV 12 P 4000 page.These same WaA numbers appear on other items as well, e.g.:

 - WaA 89, on radio equipment and tubes from Telefunken-Geräte- und Röhrenwerk in Erfurt, e.g., the "Tornister" (backpack) receiver model Torn.E.b., 10W.S.c., TornFu.d2, MWE.c., and FuHE.c/d